 - a.
 An ESC may only operate after receiving approval by the Commission. - b.
 An ESC must [shall] be managed and maintained by a non-governmental entity. - c.
-An ESC must [shall] accurately detect the presence of a signal from a federal system in the 3550-3700 MHz band and adjacent frequencies using

-- approved methodologies that ensure that any CBSDs operating pursuant to ESC will [shall] not cause harmful interference to federal Incumbent Users. - d.
+An ESC must [shall] accurately detect the presence of a signal from a federal system in the 3550-3700 MHz band and adjacent frequencies using approved methodologies that ensure that any CBSDs operating pursuant to ESC will [shall] not cause harmful interference to federal Incumbent Users. - d.
 An ESC must [shall] communicate information about the presence of a signal from a federal Incumbent User system to one or more approved SASs. - e.
 An ESC must [shall] maintain security of detected and communicated signal information. - f.
 An ESC must [shall] comply with all Commission rules and guidelines governing the construction, operation, and approval of ESCs. - g.
 An ESC shall be available at all times to immediately respond to requests from authorized Commission personnel for any information collected or communicated by the ESC. - h.
 An ESC must [shall] operate without any connectivity to any military or other sensitive federal database or system and does not store, retain, transmit, or disclose operational information on the movement or position of any federal system or any information that reveals other operational information of any federal system that is not required by this part to effectively operate the ESC. - R1-ESC-01: The rules governing the ESC are technologically neutral and ESC developers may utilize different sensing techniques that yield the desired result.
-These sensors shall be deployed in the vicinity of the Exclusion Zones described in section III(G) [Ref-1] to ensure that all federal radar use in and adjacent to the CBRS Band is accurately detected and reported to a SAS.
-[Ref-1, para 383] - R2-ESC-01: An ESC shall be capable of detecting those radar waveforms described in [NTIA Technical Memorandum 17-527] that are identified as required for ESC certification by the FCC. - R2-ESC-02: An ESC shall be capable of detecting in-band incumbent radars down to the peak sensitivity level established in [NTIA Technical Memorandum 17-527].
-The ESC shall be capable of performing the detection in the presence of broadband Gaussian noise as described in [Technical Memorandum 17-527].
+These sensors shall be deployed in the vicinity of the Exclusion Zones described in section III(G) [Ref-1] to ensure that all federal radar use in and adjacent to the 3.5 GHz Band is accurately detected and reported to a SAS.
+[Ref-1, para 383]

+R2-ESC-01: ESC detection of radar types: An ESC shall be capable of detecting in-band incumbent radar activity that has the following characteristics: